sigdelbijay/portfolio/README.md

 # Portfolio

-A simple portfolio application based in Vanilla JavaScript
+A simple portfolio application based in HTML, SCSS and Vanilla JavaScript.

 ## Installation